Healthy eating doesn’t have to be superfoods and supplements.

 Sneak in some citrus

-Find ways of adding citrus fruits to your meals to up your intake of Vitamin C and fight off coughs and colds.
+Find ways of adding citrus fruits to your meals to up your intake of vitamin C and fight off coughs and colds over winter.

 Most citrus fruits are sweet, juicy and readily available.
 Go for oranges, grapefruit, lemons and mandarins; you’ll pay low prices while they’re in season.
-To get an even bigger hit of the Vit, try chilli peppers, capsicums and kale.
+To get an even bigger hit of the vit, try peppers, capsicums and kale.

 Tips to get your daily vitamin C: